dagorret/netevolution/README.md

 ## Notes

 - CLI and Desktop share the same active account and the same SQLite database.
+- Existing databases with legacy plaintext passwords are migrated on load into the configured secret store when possible.
+- `NEVOLUTION_DATA_PATH` changes the data directory used by both apps.
+- `NEVOLUTION_SECRET_STORE` can override secret store selection with `auto`, `environment`, `linux`, `windows`, or `macos`.
+- `NEVOLUTION_PASSWORD` can be used as a fallback for CLI/testing environments without a keyring session.
 - If IMAP login fails, the app tries to produce explicit diagnostics without logging the password.
 - The project is optimized for fast iteration and intentionally keeps the design simple.